 Active participation in at least 2/3 of the seminars.
-In addition, participants need to take on the roles as both chair and discussants, write 6 book reviews of 1000 words each and write a final paper of 4000 words that discusses one's own PhD project in relation to the course literature.
+In addition, participants need to take on the roles as both chair and discussants, write 6 article and book reviews of 1000 words each and write a final paper of 4000 words that discusses one's own PhD project in relation to the course literature.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)

 Reduction of credits: